walra356/CamiFITS.jl/docs/src/index.md

 Note how the [`FITS`](@ref) object is inspected using the [`fits_info`](@ref) tool.

-The header of a [`FITS_HDU`](@ref) is contained in an array of *single-record* `.card` objects as illustrated in the figure above.
+The header of a [`FITS_HDU`](@ref) is contained in an array of *single-record* `.card` objects as illustrated in the flow diagram above.
 To find the `cardindex` associated with a keyword (e.g., "NAXIS") we can use the `header.map`:
 ```
 julia> i = f.hdu[1].header.map["NAXIS"]